Inflation nears three-year low before energy bills rise

 The Office for National Statistics said on Tuesday that annual consumer price inflation slowed to 2.2 percent last month, as forecast.
 It was the slowest pace of increase since November 2009 and followed August's 2.5 percent.

-But inflation remains above the Bank's 2 percent target, even before hefty price rises recently announced by four of Britain's biggest energy suppliers kick in.
+But inflation remains above the Bank of England's 2 percent target, even before hefty price rises recently announced by four of Britain's biggest energy suppliers kick in.

 "This is as low as the inflation data is going to go.
 This is the best chance we had to hit the 2 percent inflation target, and we failed," said Alan Clarke, economist at Scotiabank.